Fiorina1212/Fiorina1212.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science, Beijing University of Post and Telecommunications, 2018-2022
+* B.S. in Computer Science, Beijing University of Post and Telecommunications, 2022
-* Ph.D in Artificial Intelligence, Renmin University of China, 2022-now
+* Ph.D student in Artificial Intelligence, Renmin University of China, now

 Publications
 ======